orthecreedence/wookie-doc/views/docs/routes.md

 This sets up a route in the routing system such that when a request comes in that matches on the method/resource, the body will be run.

+`method` is a keyword of the method you wish to match the request on.
+For instance, it could be `:get`, `:post`, etc. `method` also accepts *a list of keywords* and will match a request to any of them.
+Finally, `method` accepts the keyword `:*` meaning "match on any method."

+`resource` is a string resource to match the route on.
+By default it uses regular expression matching.

 `:regex` specifies whether the `resource` is a regular expression (matched with [cl-ppcre](http://weitz.de/cl-ppcre/)).
 If a regular expression is selected (the default) then regular expression groups can be accessed from the route via